biroukYass/Blabla_test/README.md

 3- execute all the cells
 4- check again blabla.txt file and verify results
 5- do it with other inputs ;)  ( do not forget the structure of the file :D)

+## Prospects

+1- wok with the *threads* for simultanous execution
+2- graphic interface